Culture & History

 Commercial development occurred primarily along Broadway and Fleet Avenues.
 At its peak in the 1920s, the intersection of E. 55th Street and Broadway was rivaled only by downtown Cleveland and the East 105th Street area.
 Fleet Avenue developed with Polish-owned businesses intermingled with residential housing.

 Today, Broadway Slavic Village is a national leader in reimagining urban land use to meet 21st century quality standards.
-In addition to new parks and green space that are home to numerous concerts, festivals and a Farmer’s Market, in 2006 Slavic Village Development opened the Morgana Run Bike Trail, which connects to the Ohio and Erie Canal Towpath and has 5 public art installations, including the iconic 35’ Rotaflora sculpture and the 600’ Pixelating Morgana mural.
-Since 2009, over $50 million in projects have been completed or are currently under construction, including the $10 million new Mound School, the $6 million Stefanski Stadium and the $9 million E. 55th RTA Rapid station.
+In addition to new parks and green space that are home to numerous concerts, festivals and neighborhood events, in 2006 Slavic Village Development opened the Morgana Run Bike Trail, which connects to the Ohio and Erie Canal Towpath and has public art installations, including the iconic 35’ Rotaflora sculpture and the 600’ Pixelating Morgana mural.
+Since 2009, over $60 million in projects have been completed or are currently under construction, including the $10 million new Mound School, the $6 million Stefanski Stadium and the $9 million E. 55th RTA Rapid station.

 Bohemian National Hall

 The Bohemian National Hall, built in 1896 as a community hall to accommodate the cultural, social and education needs of Czech immigrants, today has been lovingly restored and continues to serve new generations.
 The National Hall is home to Sokol Greater Cleveland and the Cleveland Czech Cultural Center and Museum.
 Sokol Greater Cleveland, one of the largest unit’s within the national organization, offers physical training in gymnastics and other athletics, as well as providing cultural awareness and family oriented activities.